 (David Einšpigel's Barotropic Ocean Tide model)

-This page is about the DEBOT model, a global barotropic ocean model, which I have been developing since 2010.
+This page is about the DEBOT model, a global barotropic ocean model, which I was developing during my master and PhD studies.
+Because I hve left science after my PhD defence,

 The model was first described in my diploma thesis (Einšpigel, 2012), however many changes and